Towards Federated Learning on Time-Evolving Heterogeneous Data: Experiments

-\paragraph{Time-evolving heterogeneous local datasets.} We consider federated learn an image classifier using ResNet18 on split-CIFAR10 and split-CIFAR100 datasets, as well as a two layer MLP on the split-Fashion-MNIST dataset.
-The ``split'' follows the idea introduced in~\cite{yurochkin2019bayesian,hsu2019measuring,reddi2021adaptive}, where we leverage the Latent Dirichlet Allocation (LDA) to control the distribution drift with parameter $\alpha$ (see Algorithm \ref{Data spliting algorithm}).
-Larger $\alpha$ indicates smaller drifts.\\ Unless specifically mentioned otherwise our studies use the following protocol.
-All datasets are partitioned to 210 subsets for 7 distinct clients: all clients are selected and trained for 500 communication rounds, and each client randomly samples one of the corresponding 30 subsets for the local training---this challenging time-evolving scenario mimics the realistic client data sampling scheme (from some underlying distributions).
-Notably, the training strategy used in this section is applicable to all FL baselines and CFL methods, and we assess the model performance using a global test dataset\footnote{ The training loss/accuracy on \eqref{CFL Formulation} formulation are closely aligned with that of global test data, as shown in Figure~\ref{Difference between train and test loss} of Appendix~\ref{sec:Additional Experiments}.
-We here only present the global test results for the common interests in practice.\looseness=-1 }.
-We carefully tune the hyper-parameters in all algorithms (details refer to Appendix~\ref{sec:realistic setup appendix}), and report the optimal results (i.e.\ mean test accuracy across the past 5 best epochs) after repeated trials.\looseness=-1
+\textit{Time-evolving heterogeneous local data sets.} We study the use of federated learning on split-CIFAR10, split-CIFAR100, and split-Fashion-MNIST data sets for image classification tasks using ResNet18 and a two layer MLP.
+The split is based on the Latent Dirichlet Allocation (LDA) method, as proposed in~\cite{yurochkin2019bayesian,hsu2019measuring,reddi2021adaptive}, to control distribution drift with the parameter $\alpha$ (see Algorithm \ref{Data spliting algorithm}).
+Higher values of $\alpha$ result in smaller drifts.\\ Unless specifically mentioned otherwise our studies use the following protocol.
+All data sets are partitioned to 210 subsets for 7 distinct clients: all clients are selected and trained for 500 communication rounds, and each client randomly samples one of the corresponding 30 subsets for the local training---this challenging time-evolving scenario mimics the realistic client data sampling scheme (from some underlying distributions).
+Notably, the training strategy used in this section is applicable to all FL baselines and CFL methods, and we assess the model performance using a global test data set\footnote{ The training loss/accuracy on \eqref{CFL Formulation} formulation are closely aligned with that of global test data, as shown in Figure~\ref{Difference between train and test loss} of Appendix~\ref{sec:Additional Experiments}.
+We here only present the global test results for the common interests in practice. }.
+We carefully tune the hyper-parameters in all algorithms (details refer to Appendix~\ref{sec:realistic setup appendix}), and report the optimal results (i.e.\ mean test accuracy across the past 5 best epochs) after repeated trials.